History

 PC8500 memory in 2 x 4GB modules.

-The model released June 2010 is the same, but the redesigned case
+The model released June 2010 is the same in its stock configuration,

 The July 2011 model - the model where the DVD drive was dropped - can